Skip to content

 Itinerary Moves, Drivers, Events, and Sites

-To retreive a shipment itinerary:
+To retrieve a shipment itinerary:

 GET https://core.envaseconnect.cloud/shipments/{shipmentId}/itinerary